yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

   [Tranco](https://tranco-list.eu/)
 - `wordnet` (longer evaluation): English dictionary returned by WordNet

-Results: the results of the classifications are stored under the `output/` folder, figures and statistics under the `figs/` folder.
-Note that figures will likely be slightly different from the ones from the paper as you downloaded a newer version of the sandbox dependencies (top lists) than when originally ran.
+Results: see the corresponding folder under `output_web/` for the classification (`csv` files), figures, and statistics.

+Note: figures will likely slightly differ from the ones from the paper as you are evaluating against a newer version of the top lists than when we originally ran our analysis.

 #### Experiment 2: Noise Removal
 - Prerequisite: run experiment 1 (quick evaluation)